Convict cichlid: Breeding

 Breeding convicts is as simple as having a male and a female in the same tank with adequate water quality and feeding.
 There is no special conditioning required.
 Due to their prolific breeding in captivity, there is a very low demand for Convict fry, and one may easily find their aquarium overstocked with an inbreeding population of Convicts without any avenues for adoption.

 Tank mates

 Ideal tank mates for convict cichlids consists of robust similar sized fish.
-Such fish include T-Bar cichlids, Honduran red points, Green Terrors, Jewel cichlids, Salvini, Jack Dempsey, (Keep in mind as Dempseys outgrow the convicts territorial issues will become a problem.)
+Such fish include T-Bar cichlids, Honduran red points, Green Terrors, Salvini, Jack Dempsey, (Keep in mind as Dempseys outgrow the convicts territorial issues will become a problem.)
 Pictus catfish, plecostomus, as well as other convicts.
 Other fast moving fish such as Giant Danios can be used as dither fish.
 Also remember, if you have a breeding pair Convicts in a 40-gallon or smaller you will be most likely be unable to keep the convicts with any tank mates.
 But if your tank mates have established any type of dominance they will however breed and live together.